luanjk0315/demo-web-map/README.md

 # demo-web-map
-This is a web map build with open source resources.
+This is a web map build with open source data and QGIS.